jeremytammik/tbc/a/1973_estorage_rm.md

 ####<a name="2"></a> Welcome, George!

-I’m happy to inform you that Moturi George (you can call him George) has just joined DAS (Developer Advocacy and Support) team.
+A warm welcome to my new colleague George Moturi!
+He joined the DAS Developer Advocacy and Support team in September.
 He is based in Nairobi, Kenya.
-He comes with computer science background, and has worked for a few companies as a web developer.
-Initially, he will be focusing on learning and supporting Revit API, and eventually stepping into Forge and Autodesk Construction Cloud.
+He comes with a computer science background and has worked for a few companies as a web developer.
+Initially, he will be focusing on learning and supporting the Revit API, and later stepping into Forge and ACC, the Autodesk Construction Cloud.

-Below is the introduction in his own words:
+In his own words:

-“My name is Moturi George, and I am joining as a Developer Advocate.
-Prior to being joing Autodesk as a Developer Advocate, I was a Software Developer going for 5 years and a few months now.
-I have previously worked for a fintech company, media & advertising company and a digital marketing company.
-My previous role which was in a fintech involved API development and also integration of the same with different providers and vendors.
-Over the course of my career, I have developed applications using .NET Framework in C#, built websites using PHP, Vue JS, HTML and CSS.
+> My name is Moturi George and I am joining as a Developer Advocate.
+Prior to that, I was a software developer for 5 years.
+I worked for fintech, media &amp; advertising and a digital marketing company, involving API development and integration with different providers and vendors.
+I have developed applications using the .NET Framework in C#, built websites using PHP, Vue JS, HTML and CSS.

-When I am not working, I love to watch documentaries and playing computer games.
-If I am not doing one of those, I am probably having a chat on current affairs with my neighbors or friends.
+When not working, I love to watch documentaries, play computer games nad having a chat on current affairs with my neighbors or friends.
 I'm happy and excited to be part of this amazing team that is building great Autodesk Community experiences!”

 <center>
 <img src="img/george_moturi.png" alt="George Moturi" title="George Moturi" width="400"/>  <!-- 565 × 881 pixels -->
 </center>

-Please join me welcoming George to the team!

-####<a name="3"></a> Mazri's Revit, Dynamo, Web and WPF Playlists
+####<a name="3"></a> WPF Form UIApplication Access

-George came to mind because he added a very helpful pointer to the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [How to call UIApplication of my current Document](https://forums.autodesk.com/t5/revit-api-forum/how-to-call-uiapplication-of-my-current-document/m-p/11570137):
+George just added a very helpful pointer to the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [How to call UIApplication of my current Document](https://forums.autodesk.com/t5/revit-api-forum/how-to-call-uiapplication-of-my-current-document/m-p/11570137):